ez4mz/Chess-Game/README.md

   - The Windows batch script for the Gradle Wrapper, used to build the project on Windows systems.

 - **level1.txt**
-  - A sample text file for level 1 data, which may include initial game setup or level-specific configurations.
+  - A sample text file for level 1 data, which include the initial game setup.